JustUsingaWebsite/Database-Project/README.md

 asyncio
 ```

-you can either install using winget or download the [commandline binaries](https://www.sqlite.org/download.html) for your os
+you can either install using winget or download the [commandline binaries](https://www.sqlite.org/download.html) for your os and add it to your path(recommended) if yk what ur doing
 ```
 winget install sqlite
 ```